What is ZCS?

 While ZCS does have several software development projects (e.g., zFoundry, LLC), and some of these are licensed Apple Developers, this software is offered as is and is in no way authorized by, approved by, or in any other way recognized by Apple Inc. or any of its subsidiaries.
 While we have no reason to believe that any harm will come from using this software, we offer it without warranty, guarantee, or any other representations of any kind.
-By downloading the Launcher from this site, you agree to the foregoing and further agree to hold Zyniker Computer Services (“ZCS”) and its subsidiaries, owners, members, employees, and any other personnel wholly harmless for any harm that may come from your use of the software.
+By downloading the Launcher from this site, you agree to the foregoing and further agree to hold Zyniker Computer Services (“ZCS”) and its subsidiaries, owners, members, employees, and any other personnel wholly harmless in connection with your use of the software.

 This section contains all of the old content from CoreyJMahler.com.
 This is retained only for archival purposes.
 Please refer to the actual page content for instructions and up-to-date information.

 A few days ago, I posted a workaround to get AirPort Utility v5.6.1 working under OS X 10.9 Mavericks (old post, infra, under “Old Post”).
 That workaround involved renaming or replacing a system file and then launching AirPort Utility via Terminal.
 Now, that solution still works (and is included in the collapsed “Old Post” section, infra) but it was far from ideal.
 Most users would prefer not to have to alter or replace system files (even if the replacement is simply an older version of the same file from Apple), so I continued looking at the problem.
 Today, I am posting a better solution.

 AirPort Utility v5.6.1 on OS X 10.9 Mavericks